Idi Amin: Early childhood and family

 His mother, Aisha Aate, was born to a Kakwa mother and Lugbara father.
-By all accounts, Aate was a traditional healer, herbalist, and a midwife.
-Ten years before Amin's birth, Aate joined the Allah Water (also known as Yakani) movement, which was an anti-colonial alternative medicine congregation centered on a "water of Yakan" that was infused with a psychedelic daffodil plant locally known as Kamiojo, described as the "LSD of Central Africa".
+By all accounts Aate was a traditional healer, herbalist and a midwife.
+Ten years before Amin's birth, Aate joined the Allah Water (also known as Yakani) movement, which was an anti-colonial alternative medicine congregation centred on a "water of Yakan" that was infused with a psychedelic daffodil plant locally known as Kamiojo, described as the "LSD of Central Africa".
 The movement was repressed by British colonial authorities, who had judged it as rebellion.
 Despite being largely described as a cult, Amin's family claims that Aate was a priestess in the "Yakanye Order" which they explained as a "secret African society", of which Idi Amin was also a member, that used "sacred water and other mystical powers" for warfare.

-According to Amin's family, Aate had cured Irene Drusilla Namaganda, then Queen of Buganda and wife of Daudi Cwa II of Buganda, of her infertility.
+According to Amin's family Aate had cured Irene Drusilla Namaganda, then Queen of Buganda and wife of Daudi Cwa II of Buganda, of her infertility.
 Aate's high-ranking role in the Allah Water movement allegedly gained the interest of the Bugandan royal family and her alleged connection to the family led to rumours of Amin's biological father being Daudi Chwa II.
 These rumours were reportedly spread by Nyabira's childless senior wife, who was spiteful of Aate bearing two children.

 According to Amin's family, Idi Amin was given the title Awon'go (lit. 'noise'), in reference to rumours about his alleged paternity.
-Idi was reportedly chosen to take a 'paternity test' as an infant by tribal elders, which involved abandoning him for four days in a forest near Mount Liru in Koboko where they returned to find Amin still alive.
+Idi was reportedly chosen to take a paternity test as an infant by tribal elders, which involved abandoning him for four days in a forest near Mount Liru in Koboko, where they returned to find Amin still alive.
 The elders attributed this apparent miracle to Nakan, a sacred seven-headed snake in Kakwa folk religion.
 His brother and sister died in 1932, when Idi was four years old.

 Amin's parents divorced when he was four, and most accounts suggest that he moved in with his mother's family in 1944 in the rural farming town of Mawale Parish, Luweero District, in north-western Uganda.
 The divorce of his parents was reportedly due to the lasting rumours regarding Idi's paternity, which angered his mother.
-Despite this, his family insists that he moved with his father per Muslim tradition in Tanganyika Parish, Arua District, while his mother continued to practice healing in Buganda.
+Despite this, his family insists that he moved with his father according to Muslim tradition in Tanganyika Parish, Arua District, while his mother continued to practise healing in Buganda.